ReLIFE: Characters

 Arata is a 27-year-old man who became unemployed after quitting his job of three months at a black company, claiming the reason was "it did not fit his highest potential".
 After several failed job interviews with other companies, usually because he got nervous when asked why he would leave a job after only three months.
-He ended up working part-time at a convenience store where he was scouted by An Onoya who chose him for the ReLIFE Project.
+He ended up working part-time at a convenience store where he was scouted by Ryo Yoake who chose him for the ReLIFE Project.
 As a junior at high school who only appears to be a 17-year-old boy, Arata is predictably seen as mature by his classmates and has no problem easily making friends.
 He has forgotten most of his high school lessons, so he needs to take many remedial tests.
 He prevents himself from falling in love due to his biological age and the after-effect of the pill he must take after the experiment ends, even though Ryō encourages him to "live the ReLIFE to its finest".
 He is currently the Project #002 from Kanto Prefecture.

 He actually graduated from college and started working in the black company.
 His female superior, Michiru, was being harassed by her male co-workers.
 He tried to help her, but it only increased the harassment, leading to Michiru rejecting his help and eventually committing suicide.
 This tragedy left him traumatized and he subsequently quit his job.
 At the end of the manga, he is given a job at ReLIFE Laboratory's Support Division and starts a relationship with Chizuru after learning she was a subject too.
 His surname comes from Kaizaki Station.